SuperblocksHQ/ethereum-studio/README.md

 make
 ```

 Browse to `http://localhost:8181`.
-Note that if you use any other hostname/IP than `localhost` run instead `ORIGIN_DEV=http://127.0.0.1 make`.
+Note that if you use any other hostname/IP than `localhost`, then instead run `ORIGIN_DEV=http://127.0.0.1 make`, this is important so that the iframes can communicate with the main window.

 ## Make a production build
 ```sh